gitlabhq/gitlabhq/doc/ci/yaml/README.md

 going to always evaluate to truth and GitLab will create a job.
 This feature is not combined with merge requests yet, and because GitLab is creating pipelines before an user can create a merge request we don't know a target branch at this point.
-Without a target branchit is not possible to know what the common ancestor is, thus we always create a job in that case.
+Without a target branch it is not possible to know what the common ancestor is, thus we always create a job in that case.
 This feature works best for stable branches like `master` because in that case GitLab uses previous commit, that is present in a branch, to compare against a newly pushed latest SHA.